Frequently (and Infrequently) Asked Questions

 Please do tell me about it.
 I fix mistakes as soon as I become aware of them (and how to fix them).
 A lot of my writing is done in the middle of the night; I would read them with great caution.

-I found a grammatical mistake or a spelling mistake in one of your writings.
+I found a spelling mitsake in one of your writings.

 Keep it to yourself.